What is Strain Counterstrain?

 Massage therapy is a wonderful addition to pre-natal care.
-It is a relaxing way to relieve some of the normal discomforts experienced during pregnancy such as headaches, backaches, neck stiffness, swelling, and leg cramps.
-The therapist positions the client comfortably in side-lying with soft supportive cushions to decrease back strain and positions her on her back with her back slightly elevated for maximal comfort.
+It is a relaxing way to relieve some of the normal discomforts experienced during pregnancy such as headaches, backaches, neck stiffness, swelling and leg cramps.
+The therapist will either place the client comfortably in a side-lying position with soft supportive cushions to decrease back strain, or position her on her back, slightly elevated for maximal comfort.

-Myofascial release is a manual technique used to release barriers or restrictions in the deeper layers of the connective tissue (fascia).
+Myofascial release is a manual technique used to release barriers or restrictions in the deeper layers of the fascia, or connective tissue.
 This is accomplished by stretching the deep fascial layers using various techniques including the cross hand technique.
-Deep fascial releases can be performed in all directions and all over the body depending where the restriction is located.
+Deep fascial releases can be performed in all directions and all over the body depending on where the restriction is located.

 Reflexology is a type of massage that applies pressure to various points on the hands and feet with the goal of benefiting other parts of the body, and for overall improved health and wellness.

-Craniosacral therapy is a very gentle hands on technique used to decrease pain and dysfunction through releasing restrictions in the tissues surrounding the central nervous system (brain and spinal cord).
+Craniosacral therapy is a very gentle, hands-on technique used to decrease pain and dysfunction by releasing restrictions in the tissues surrounding the central nervous system (brain and spinal cord.)
 Craniosacral therapy was originally developed by John E. Upledger, Osteopathic Physician.

 Symptoms of vestibular dysfunction may be mild, lasting perhaps only seconds or minutes, or they may be severe, resulting in total disability.

 Not all symptoms will be experienced by every person, and other symptoms are possible.
 Common symptoms of

 vestibular disorders are:

 • Blurred or bouncing vision